 The administrator will have the authority to grant other types of awards, which may be denominated or payable in, valued in whole or in part by reference to, or otherwise based on, shares of Common Stock, either alone or in addition to or in conjunction with other awards, and payable in shares of Common Stock or cash.
-Such awards may include shares of unrestricted Common Stock, which may be awarded, without limitation (except as provided in the 2012 Plan), as a bonus, in payment of director fees, in lieu of cash compensation, in exchange for cancellation of a compensation right, or upon the attainment of performance goals or otherwise, or rights to acquire shares of our Common Stock to be granted pursuant to such award or to which such award will relate.
+Such awards may include shares of unrestricted Common Stock, which may be awarded, without limitation (except as provided in the 2012 Plan), as a bonus, in payment of director fees, in lieu of cash compensation, in exchange for cancellation of a compensation right, or upon the attainment of performance goals or otherwise, or rights to acquire shares of our Common Stock from us.
+The administrator will determine all terms and conditions of the award, including the time or times at which such award will be made and the number of shares of Common Stock to be granted pursuant to such award or to which such award will relate.
 Any award that provides for purchase rights must be priced at 100% of the fair market value of our Common Stock on the date of the award.